Summer Youth Employment Programs (SYEPs)

 Before you begin applying to an SYEP, consider the following factors:

-- Due to limited space, many programs enforce strict application deadlines that must be met to secure a spot.
-Apply early as the program may also be first come, first serve.
+- Due to limited space, many programs enforce early application deadlines that must be met to secure a spot.
+Some deadlines may be as early as September, so start researching options the summer before you plan to work.
+Apply as soon as possible during the application period since the program may accept participants on a first-come, first-served basis.

 - Eligibility and age range are unique to each organization, so make sure you meet their qualifications before applying.